-Comedian Russell Brand accused of rape and sexual assault
+Russell Brand accused of rape, sexual assault and emotional abuse

 The woman said she met Brand in 2006 on a shopping trip to Oxford Circus when she was a teenager.
 The encounter developed into a relationship, in which she claims Brand referred to her as “the child”.

-She claims that Brand once removed a condom during sex without her knowing, and claims he sexually assaulted her towards the end of their relationship.
+She claims that Brand once removed a condom during sex without her knowledge, and claims he sexually assaulted her towards the end of their relationship.

+In 2020, the woman contacted Brand’s literary agent at the time, who was also the co-founder of talent agency Tavistock Wood.
+She said she never heard back from the agent about her allegations, but did hear back from Brand’s lawyer.

+The agency have now cut ties with the comedian following the latest allegations.
+They said in a statement: “Russell Brand categorically and vehemently denied the allegation made in 2020, but we now believe we were horribly misled by him.
+TW has terminated all professional ties to Brand.”

 In a video posted ahead of The Times investigation, the 48-year-old said that he had received “two extremely disturbing letters” from both the newspaper and Channel 4 where they had detailed a “litany of extremely egregious and aggressive attacks”, all of which he denied.